 Robert F. Raspa, MD, FAAFP

 Robert F. Raspa, MD, FAAFP, a family physician in Jacksonville, Florida, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 131,400 physicians and medical students nationwide.
-As an AAFP board member, Raspa advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As an AAFP board member, Raspa advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

 Raspa has received numerous military honors including the Joint Service Meritorious Service Medal, Meritorious Service Medal and the National Defense Service Medal (Bronze Star).